jveilleux/FarmFreshWeb/advanced-features.md

   [Read more](/pricing-irregular-indivisible-meat-items.md)
 * Apply ‘product properties’ to your products so customers can see which items are organic, spray free, free range etc.
   [Read more](/product-properties.md)
 * Use the inventory tool when you need more flexibility in your product management.
-This feature enables hubs to over-ride some details of their supplier’s products including price and SKU.
+This feature enables farmers markets to over-ride some details of their supplier’s products including price and SKU.
   [Read more](/inventory.md)
 * Use the group buy feature to aid in the administration of products which are purchased in bulk.
   [Read more](/group-buy.md)